 In 2010 market members around the state began to discuss reviving the Federation in a more active capacity.
 The Agricultural Trades Show was again a focus for these discussions.
 Thanks to a USDA Farmers’ Market Promotion Program grant, in 2011 MFFM hired its first full-time staffer, Colleen Hanlon-Smith.
 As Executive Director, Colleen established an MFFM office in the Mill at Freedom Falls, and rapidly developed effective partnerships with a range of organizations.

 When Colleen decided to focus her attention on direct sales and marketing (moving to a leadership position at the Unity Food Hub), she turned over the reigns of MFFM to Leigh Hallett, who took over as ED in June of 2014.
-The organization continued to grow in 2015 with the hiring of Emily Buswell as administrative assistant (part time) and Emilie Knight as SNAP Program Coordinator.
+The organization continues to serve the farmers’ market community, with staff members Jimmy DeBiasi and Emily Buswell running the organization.

-MFFM is incorporated as a nonprofit with the State of Maine, with a Board of Directors that meets monthly from October through April.
-The organization currently has offices in central Maine (Pittsfield), and serves markets all over the state.
+MFFM is a 501c3 nonprofit, with a Board of Directors that meets monthly from October through April.
+The organization currently operates remotely, from home offices in Southern Maine and the Bangor area, and serves markets all over the state.

 (*A compilation of the best articles from was published in the spring of 2000.
 To buy a copy of The Best of Selling Outdoors, contact Tom Roberts: email@example.com.)